-- [1] This Rule is substantially different from Lawyer RPC 3.1 because the role of the LLLT as an advocate is limited.
-In many instances, a LLLT will be providing assistance to a client who is a party to a court proceeding.
-In providing such assistance, a LLLT may be authorized within the scope of a specific practice area to accompany and assist a pro se client in certain proceedings.
-Assistance may include responding to factual and procedural questions from a tribunal.
-As a member of the legal profession, a LLLT is ethically bound to avoid conduct that undermines the integrity of the adjudicative process or threatens the fair and orderly administration of justice.
-Although less comprehensive than Title 3 of the Lawyer RPC, the core Title 3 principles incorporated into Rule 3.1 address the issues likely to be encountered by a LLLT, with supplemental guidance available in Title 3 of the Lawyer RPC and commentary thereto. - [2] Certain provisions of Title 3 of the Lawyer RPC, such as Lawyer as Witness in Rule 3.7 and the Special Responsibilities of a Prosecutor in Rule 3.8, do not apply to LLLTs.
+[3] Certain Title 3 provisions, such as Lawyer as Witness in Rule 3.7 and the Special Responsibilities of a Prosecutor in Rule 3.8, do not apply to LLLTs.
 In these instances, the corresponding LLLT RPC has been reserved.
-Rules 3.6 and 3.9 represent ethical issues that would rarely if ever arise in the context of a LLLT's limited-scope representation.
+Rules 3.6 and 3.9 represent ethical issues that would rarely if ever arise in the context of an LLLT's limited-scope representation.
 Accordingly, these provisions have been reserved as well, though guidance is available in the corresponding Lawyer RPC in the event that such an ethical dilemma does arise in a LLLT representation.